cesaro/dpu/README.rst

 - translate e->action.val on thread creation, so that it contains the pid in the unfolding, not the one in steroids

+- design interface in Config to enumerate the addresses of mutexes involved in the configuration